rozlynboutin/microbiome_helper/Introductory-Linux-Tutorial.md

     The output written with ">" is called standard output (or "stdout"), while "2>" writes to standard error ("stderr").
 Both stdout and stderr are printed to the screen by default when you run a command.

-    There are other ways to re-direct, but these are the most common ones you'll likely need.
+    There are other ways to re-direct output, but these are the most common ones you'll likely need.

     <details>
       <summary>Click here for answer</summary>